 This course is an introductory course covering the principles of the operation of the modern automobile.
 This course will provide practical experience in maintenance and repair at the owner operator level.
 Consumer awareness is emphasized.

-AUTO 601 0 units Automotive Lubrication Service 18 hours lecture, 18 hours laboratory
+Automotive Lubrication Service 18 hours lecture, 18 hours laboratory

 This course prepares students with skills needed for performing oil changes, lubrication, under hood services and vehicle inspections.